 Module Prerequisites

-Participants who plan to take modules with prerequisites are required to either take a short (asynchronous) online workshop providing basic familiarity, or demonstrate their pre-existing knowledge of the software, by June 8, 2025.
+Participants who plan to take modules with prerequisites are required to complete these requirements, by June 8, 2026.

 These are the relevant module sequences, tools, prerequisites, and ways to demonstrate that you have completed the prerequisite: